 - Raising public awareness of universal preschool and the value of early learning for young children and families

-- Implementing strategies that engage families and enroll young children in Chicago Early Learning programs that they may be eligible for
+- Implementing strategies that engage families and enroll young children in Chicago Early Learning programs

 - Maintaining collaboration meetings and activities that support local programs in engaging families and young children in early childhood programs and services